On Low-rank Trace Regression under General Sampling Distribution: Applications to Noisy Recovery

 \section{Applications to Noisy Recovery}

-In this section, we will show the benefit of proving Corollary \ref{cor:prob-trace-reg-error-bound} that provides upper bound with a more general norm $\Nop(\cdot)$.
-We will look at four different special cases for the distribution $\Pi$ and in two cases (matrix completion and compressed sensing with Gaussian ensembles) we recover existing results by \citet{negahban2012restricted,klopp2014noisy} and \citet{candes2009exact} respectively.
-For the other two, multi-task learning and compressed sensing with factored measurements, we obtain (to the best of our knowledge) the first such results (e.g., stated as open problems in \citet{rohde2011estimation} and \citet{recht2010guaranteed} respectively).
-Overall, in order to apply Corollary \ref{cor:prob-trace-reg-error-bound} in each case, we only need go over the following steps \begin{enumerate} \item Choose a norm $\Nop(\cdot)$.
-In the examples below, we will be using $\norm{\bB}_{\psi_p(\Pi)}$ for an appropriate $p$. \item Compute $\normLTP{\bB}$ to find appropriate constant $\gmin$ for which Assumption \ref{as:gtmin-gtmax-bounds} holds. \item Compute $\Nop(\bBstar)$ to obtain the constant $\bstar$. \item Choose an appropriate constant $\cutoff{}$ such that Assumption \ref{as:x-tilde-boundedness-stochastic} holds.\ \item Apply Proposition \ref{lem:freedman} (from \S \ref{subsec:bernstein}) to obtain a bound for $\IP{\lambda<3\normOp{\bSigma}}$ as well as calculate $\IE{\normOp{\bSigma_R}}$. \end{enumerate} To simplify the notation, we assume $d_r=d_c=d$ throughout this section, however it is easy to see that the arguments hold for $d_r\neq d_c$ as well.
-We also assume, for simplicity, that $\eps_i\sim\Normal{0}{\sigma^2}$ for all $i\in[n]$.
+In this section, we will show the benefit of proving \cref{cor:prob-trace-reg-error-bound}, which provides an upper bound with a more general norm $\SpikeNorm(\cdot)$.
+We will look at four different special cases for the distribution $\SampleDistr$ and in two cases (matrix completion and compressed sensing with Gaussian ensembles) we will recover existing results by \cite{negahban2012restricted}, \cite{klopp2014noisy}, and \cite{candes2009exact}.
+For the other two (multi-task learning and compressed sensing with factored measurements), stated as open problems in \citep{rohde2011estimation} and \citep{recht2010guaranteed}, we will obtain the first (to the best of our knowledge) such results.
+Overall, in order to apply \cref{cor:prob-trace-reg-error-bound} in each case, we need to perform the following: \begin{enumerate} \item Choose a norm $\SpikeNorm(\cdot)$.
+In the examples below, we will be using $\Norm{\bB}_{\psi_p(\SampleDistr)}$ for parameters $p$ that are determined in each case.